xxfoundation/elixxir-docs/message_pickup.md

 Clients interact with a random Gateway in the network which in turn proxies outbound messages to the correct Gateway associated with the destination mix cascade.
-Currently mix cascades have five mix nodes.
+Currently mix cascades have five mix nodes and five Gateways, each mix node has a Gateway associated with it.
-The last mix node sends the message to it's Gateway.
+The last mix node sends the mix cascade output messages to it's Gateway which in turn sends the messages to the rest of the mix cascade's Gateways for storage.

-This transport protocol does not require all communication parties to be online at the same time.
-Messages are queued for up to two weeks in the gateway persistent message storage.
+Messages are queued for up to three weeks in the gateway persistent message storage.
 Later on, the recipient client can retrieve their messages by interacting with any of the gateways.

+Clients send their ephemeral recipient ID to the Gateway which responds with:

+* known rounds
+* bloom filter

 Each gateway stores a KnownRounds buffer indicating for each round if they store messages for that round or not.

-These message IDs are generated deterministically by the sender and recipient clients such that there are many message ID collisions with other clients.
-When clients query for messages the gateways sends a bloom filter which the clients use to determine which the message IDs of messages persisted.

-The gateway nodes also have support for a plugin system so additional mixnet services may be added.
-That is, instead of delivering a message to a message spool, the message is instead passed on to the mixnet service plugin which then can determine the fate of the message.
+The bloom filter is specific to the ephemeral recipient ID and indicates from which rounds the given ephemeral recipient ID received messages.

+The client knows what rounds it has checked in the past.
+It finds the set exclusion between that list and known rounds.
+It then looks up all members of that exclusion in the bloom filter - which returns true if messages were received, false if they were not.
+If a message was received, the client gets the gateways associated with the round either from ram, or it isn't present asks any gateway.
+It then randomly chooses a gateway in the round and asks it for any messages received on the ephemeral recipient ID in that round which are returned to it.

+The address space for ephemeral recipient IDs is intentionally small so as to create collisions such that multiple client would be making use of the same ephemeral recipient ID.

+The client then analyzes the received messages and compares message IDs with deterministically generated message IDs so as to avoid trail decryption.

 ### Pseudo Code Cryptographic Function Glossary